Mitsuo Momota

-Career
+Professional wrestling career

 Japan Wrestling Association (1970–1972)

 Momota debuted on May 27, 1970 for the JWA, the promotion that was founded by his father Rikidozan, the father of Puroresu.
 His first match was a six man battle royal which he lost to Ushinosuke Hayashi.
 After competing here and there over the next few months, he scored his first win on December 4 when he won a ten man battle royal last defeating Hayashi.
 Momota would continue to work for the JWA throughout 1971 mostly low on the card and paying his dues during which time he faced the likes of Akio Sato and future legends Osamu Kido and Tatsumi Fujinami.
 His last match would be on December 12 scoring a win over Masashi Ozawa (the future Killer Khan).

 Mexico and North America (1974–1975)

 In 1974 he showed up in Mexico's Empresa Mexicana de Lucha Libre as Rikidozan Jr., and learned the Tope Suicida maneuver, putting it into practice in Japan long before Gran Hamada from the rival New Japan Pro-Wrestling became the first Japanese wrestler to use Lucha-inspired aerial maneuvers regularly in his matches.
 A year later, he briefly wrestled for the Funks Western States Sports promotion.